Harshavardhanraju99/Egg_Catcher_Game/README.md

 # Requirements

 --> Python 3.x

 --> Tkinter (usually included with Python installations)

 # How to Play
-Use the left and right arrow keys to move the catcher.
+-->Use the left and right arrow keys to move the catcher.

-Catch the falling eggs with the catcher.
+--> Catch the falling eggs with the catcher.

-Don't let the eggs fall off the bottom of the screen.
+--> Don't let the eggs fall off the bottom of the screen.